 5. The lack of migratory behavior in the animals decreases their access to reproductive opportunities, contributing to the species’ global population decline.

 6. Whale sharks normally consume large quantities of plankton and krill that pollutes surface waters, decreasing sunlight penetration vital for corals and other ecosystem species.
-With fewer sharks in the ecosystems there is more surface pollution and declines at all levels of the food chains.
+With fewer sharks in the ecosystems there is more surface pollution and declines at all levels of the ecosystem.

-7. The industry operators in Oslob have relaxed regulations and minimal restrictions water overcrowding, sometimes depositing more than 100 people per tour.
+7. The industry operators in Oslob have relaxed regulations on overcrowding, sometimes depositing more than 100 people per tour.

 8. There are few restrictions on appropriate interaction guidelines around the animals, influencing non-ideal practices like physical contact and envioremtnal disturbance.